 Tim believes in the power of place — from land and buildings to blocks and alleys.
-It’s the tradition in which he was raised in Lancaster County, Pennsylvania, where his family has been ever since they were granted their land deed by William Penn.
+It’s the tradition in which he was raised in Lancaster County, Pennsylvania, where his family has been ever since the Funk deed was issued by William Penn’s sons, Richard and Thomas.
 And it’s a passion he first pursued with the purchase and management of 12 apartments.
 Real estate investment became a side project when he moved to DC in 2003, then eventually a full-time career in residential real estate brokerage in 2010.

 Tim has been involved in over 800 real estate transactions in DC, Maryland, and Virginia.
 His energy, enthusiasm, and love for people make him a guide for buyers and sellers who offers rich vision and deep wisdom.

 Tim serves on the board of Sacred Spaces Conservancy.
 He enjoys raising his three boys with Erin on Capitol Hill.

 Erin hails from the Pacific Northwest, where she was raised in a big family of free-spirited originalists by her artist mother and scientist father.
 Their influence profoundly shaped the way she approaches homes.

 Over the past 15 years, Erin has brought creative vision to life through every detail of the homes she works in — from total remodel projects and landscape design to home staging and rental property management.
 Erin delights in any thoughtfully curated space, whether it’s a seafood counter, the lobby of the hottest new hotel, or a salvage warehouse.